cjaburto/mongio-client/README.md

 ## How To.
-You can use it with [mongio](https://github.com/cjaburto/mongio) the server version, or write the backend yourself. the pattern its the same that promised mongo use(love that!).
+You can use it with [mongio](https://github.com/cjaburto/mongio) the server version, or write the backend yourself. the pattern its the same that promised mongo use it(love that!).
 If you set socket.io do it globally if you dont then dont bother mongio will setup and of course you still can use it.